folio-org/okapi/doc/guide.md

 We need to pass the tenant in our request:
 ```
 curl -w '\n' -D -  \
-  -H "X-Okapi-Tenant: ourlibrary" \
+  -H "X-Okapi-Tenant: our" \
   http://localhost:9130/sample
 ```
-and indeed we get back a note saying that it works.
+and indeed the sample module says that _it works_.

 ### Enabling both modules for the other tenant